jjobe1917/2019_python_final_project/README.md

 Hospital_Referral_Region_Description	Outpatient_Services	Average_Estimated_Submitted_Charges
 Average_Total_Payments
 It also contain the name of the cloumns, the amount of rowns contain in the dataset, the min and max providers, correlation between variables, and graphs.
+You will need qgrid to load the project.